johnhenry/isomorphic-jj/README.md

 **Q: Does this support all JJ features?**

 A: Not yet.
-We're at v0.1.
-See roadmap for planned features.
+We're at v0.4.
+See ROADMAP.md for planned features.

 **Q: Can I migrate my Git repo?**